gajus/contents/README.md

 Last updated: Tue Oct 14 10:31:52 2014 UTC.

 <sup>1</sup> You can implement smooth scrolling using either of the existing libraries.
-See (examples)[#examples] section of the page for smooth scrolling implementation using [jquery-smooth-scroll](https://github.com/kswedberg/jquery-smooth-scroll).
+See [examples](#examples) section of the page for smooth scrolling implementation using [jquery-smooth-scroll](https://github.com/kswedberg/jquery-smooth-scroll).

 ## Download